 A sick or injured dog is prone to excessive barking as his condition causes him discomfort or pain.

 Dogs usually bark when something startles or scares them.
-This is usually triggered when they are in a disconcerting situation such as being restricted in movement or activity.
+The behaviour is usually triggered when they are in a disconcerting situation such as being restricted in movement or activity.

 Different from barking to alert owners, this type of barking is meant to warn intruders not to invade the dog’s territory.